JMDKC/artangled-hugo/content/posts/2024-12-01-chapuy-mor.md

   - Paris
 ---

-The young French painter and craftsman Malo Chapuy showed off a clever conceit in this tight exhibition, which was a standout among what I saw in my trip to Paris this week.
-At first glance, his works (several of which are on show currently at mor charpentier) look medieval.
-They’re small, on panels, executed with egg tempera, with frames that look hundreds of years old and lush craquelure over their surfaces.
+The young French painter and craftsman Malo Chapuy uses a clever conceit in [this exhibition at mor charpentier](https://www.mor-charpentier.com/exhibition/memorabilia/), a standout from what I saw in my trip to Paris this week.
+At first glance, his works look medieval.
+They’re small, on panels, executed with egg tempera, with frames that look hundreds of years old and lush craquelure perforating their surfaces.

 In fact, they were painted this year, and contain subtle anachronisms.
-The _trompe l’oeil_ forms a sly visual joke.
-For example, in _Annonciation au couvent de la Tourette_ (2024), pictured below, a classic annunciation scene, employed by da Vinci and co, takes place next to the famous Le Corbusier building of the painting’s title.
-The show notes note that Chapuy makes (and ages) his frames, himself.
+They're a series of sly visual jokes.
+For example, in _Annonciation au couvent de la Tourette_ (2024), pictured below, takes a classic annunciation composition, employed by da Vinci and co, and situates it next to the famous Le Corbusier building of the painting’s title.

 ![Malo Chapuy 'Annonciation au couvent de la Tourette' (2024)](/chapuy-mor-1.jpeg)

 Elsewhere, a van Eyck-style seated Madonna is framed by belching factory smokestacks, just the other side of the windows that surround her.
-A straight retread of an Ucello battle features the horsemen cutting down wind turbines.
+A straight retread of Ucello's famous battle scene features horsemen cutting down wind turbines.
 And a devotional triptych (with rusty hinges!) features a futuristic looking orb in the background.
+The show notes note that Chapuy makes (and ages) his frames, himself.

 To be fair to the artist, what I read as clever visual jokes, could also be gestures of concern about the state of the world - its pollution, its climate change, its wars.
 Either way, they’re objects of beauty.